SyneRBI/SIRF-SuperBuild/VirtualBox/documentation/Basic-usage.md

 Note that you can change keyboard-type by clicking on the relevant icon in the top-right of the VM.

 # Updating your VM
+We  provide a script to update an existing VM to a new version of course software.
+Note however that in some cases (e.g. when updating to SIRF 3.5.0) this won't work as the underlying Ubuntu OS needs updating as well.
+It is then probably easiest to download the new VM instead.
+(You could try to update Ubuntu first if you really wish to).

-When you want to get a new version of our software that is installed on the VM (not the Ubuntu software), type the following in a terminal
+If you have decided to upgrade your existing VM, type the following in a terminal

-     update_VM.sh

-When updating from an older version of SIRF, the system dependencies can be updated using

      update_VM.sh -s

+The `-s` option will update your system dependencies via APT.

 The script has some additional options for advanced usage only.
 For instance, if you are a developer and want to use the latest version of the software and want to run 10 build processes simultaneously, you could do

      update_VM.sh -t master -j 10

-Note that this will currently update the SIRF-SuperBuild software, but still use the `DEVEL_BUILD=OFF` option (see [here](https://github.com/SyneRBI/SIRF-SuperBuild#Building-with-specific-versions-of-dependencies) for more information.
+Note that this will currently update the SIRF-SuperBuild software, but still use the `DEVEL_BUILD=OFF` option, see [here](https://github.com/SyneRBI/SIRF-SuperBuild#Building-with-specific-versions-of-dependencies) for more information.

-Of course, we recommend maing a copy of your VM, or a [snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) before doing an update.
+Of course, we recommend making a copy of your VM, or a [snapshot](https://docs.oracle.com/en/virtualization/virtualbox/6.0/user/snapshots.html) before doing an update.